Reverse proxy

 We highly recommend using HTTPS for Museum (8080

-Head over to your DNS Management Dashboard and setup the appropriate records for the endpoints.
+Head over to your DNS management dashboard and setup the appropriate records for the endpoints.
 Mostly, A

 or AAAA

-With Caddy
+Caddy

-Setting up a reverse proxy with Caddy is pretty easy and straightforward.
-Firstly, install Caddy on your server machine.
+Setting up a reverse proxy with Caddy is easy and straightforward.

 sudo apt install caddy